njacobsonlab/Pretrained-Actigraphy-Transformer/README.md

 * Evaluating Model
 * Model Explainability

-You have to connect to TPUv2, or this will NOT work <be>
+You have to connect to TPUv2, or this notebook will NOT work <be>
-In google colab, go to runtime->change runtime type <br>
+In Google Colab, go to runtime->change runtime type <br>
 Then select TPUv2 <br>
 However, this should already be the default setting when you open the link.